 In January 2018, Theresa May appointed Tracey Crouch MP as the world’s first ‘Loneliness Minister’ in recognition of increasing concern about loneliness and social isolation among those of all ages.
 This includes recent references to the UK being the ‘loneliness capital of Europe’.
 One of the initial objectives of this role has been to produce a Loneliness Strategy and a consultation has been carried out with older people, charities and other key organisations to gather evidence, stories and ideas to inform this process.

 As part of this consultation, Jeremy Sharpe, National Coordinator of Linking Lives UK met with the Head of Tackling Loneliness – part of Tracey Crouch’s team – along with Helen Wordsworth from Parish Nursing and Debbie Thrower from The Gift of Years.
 Jeremy explains “The meeting was a good opportunity to outline the work of our three charities in supporting older people who are struggling with loneliness or social isolation, as well as highlighting the current and potential role of churches and faith groups in local communities around the UK.
 It is often the case that the local church is the only source of community support, particularly in rural areas, and we all therefore have a crucial role to play in responding the issue of loneliness.

-The Loneliness Strategy has now been published, and the official launch is being held today in Westminster.
-Jeremy will be attending the event at which Tracey Crouch will be outlining the key elements of the strategy as well as its main recommendations.
+The Loneliness Strategy has now been published, and the official launch was held on Monday 15th October 2018 in Westminster.
+Jeremy attended the event at which Tracey Crouch outlined the key elements of the strategy as well as its main recommendations.
 The highlights include:

 The strategy also acknowledges the key role that faith groups play on a local level explaining that: